 Remote Jobs Will Become More Competitive

-As companies struggle to hire, they are turning to international candidates to fill open roles – creating even more competition for remote jobs.
+As companies struggle to hire, they are turning to international hiring to fill open roles – creating even more competition for remote jobs.
 In some countries employees are paid higher wages than in others, so some might even actively seek to work remotely for companies based elsewhere.

 Flexible Work Arrangements Will Be the Norm, Not the Exception